XENON1T/Xephyr/examples/likelihood1D/README.md

 ### Setup

-The example comes as a Xephyr pachage (see the docs to know more about it), there are a couple of executable that need to be compiled.
+The example comes as a Xephyr package (see the docs to know more about it), there are a couple of executable that need to be compiled.
 To install the example do:

 ```bash